 An international connection with Russia was established in 1952 with the opening of a wooden bridge across the Tumen River between Tumangang and Khasan in Russia, where there was a break of gauge.
 The wooden bridge was replaced by a more permanent structure in 1959.
 Traffic on this route declined during to 1990s and the link was closed completely for a time.
 The link remained in a run down state until 2008 when a reconstruction program was put in place.
 The line from Tumangang to the port of Rajin, rebuilt as dual gauge (standard 1435mm and Russian 1520mm), was completed in 2011.
 The reopened connection with Russia was officially inaugurated in 2013.

-In 2016, construction commenced on a new tourist line, planned to serve Mount Paektu on the Chinese border.
+In 2016, construction commenced on a new tourist railway, planned to serve Mount Paektu on the Chinese border.